- updating my annual music lists

 I guess I won't bother with a "top ten ways to identify a bogus forward" list, but I did find this bit of advice that I found online useful:

-.
+Take your time.
 Resist any urge to “act now”.

 When you get a forwarded mail, your impulse should not be - ohmigodletmesendthistoeveryoneiknow.
 Instead, consider sitting on it.
 Don't ask yourself - could this be real?
 Ask yourself - could this be spam?
 If the answer is even maybe, then it is probably junk.